jocerfranquiz/kladia/README.md

 }
 ```

+More examples can be found in the [examples](https://github.com/jocerfranquiz/kladia/tree/main/examples) folder.

+## Why everything is a dictionary?

 For convenience, the Graph class only manage dictionaries for graphs, nodes and links.
 By design **Properties has no restrictions whatsoever**.

-Feel free to review the notes in [NOTES.rst](https://github.com/jocerfranquiz/kladia/blob/main/docs/NOTES.rst) for more information.

-More examples can be found in the [examples](https://github.com/jocerfranquiz/kladia/tree/main/examples) folder.

-## Why everything is a dictionary?

 Using dictionaries and integer labels, we can traverse the graph faster than using an object-oriented approach.
 You can work only with the structure of the graph, without worrying about the properties for faster operations.